Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

   * Evaluate completed work and request changes if required.

 **4. Weekly Stand-ups:**
 The Scrum Master can conduct Weekly meetings at the library or via Microsoft Teams.
-These meetings might focus on completed work, current challenges, and if any assistance is required, while remaining flexible to students’ schedules.
+These meetings can focus on completed work, current challenges, and to see if any assistance is required from a team member, while remaining flexible to students’ schedules.

 ### Managing Non-Compliance